keithalewis/math/opm.md

 $\|A\xi - b\|^2 = \xi^T A^TA \xi - 2b^TA\xi + \|b\|^2$

 $\Var(X) = \Cov(X,X) = A^T A$. $\Cov(X^T, \nu(X)) = E[X^T,\nu(X)] = E[X]^TE[\nu(X)]$.

+## Liquidity and Risk

+It is possible to define a model that takes into account bid/ask spreads involving the amount traded and the counterparties involved.
+A _holding_ is a triple $(a,i,e)$ specifying an integer amount, instrument, and legal entity.
+It indicates $e$ is the legal owner of amount $a$ of instrument $i$.
+The amount is an integral number of (minimum fractional) shares of the instrument.

 ## References